charettetimothy/bamazon/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone whose code was used.
-* Inspiration
-* etc